 We explored factors leading to changes in collective land tenure regimes with a view to understand what these changes meant for the livelihoods of the pastoral communities.
-We identified four time periods that were important in explaining the changes in collective land access regimes for the identified cases.
+We identified four-time periods that were important in explaining the changes in collective land access regimes for the selected cases.

 The first period is the colonial era (1900-1960).
-Kenya and Uganda were colonized by the British while Tanzania was first colonized by the Germans, then the British.
+Kenya and Uganda were colonized by the British, while Tanzania was first colonized by the Germans and then the British.
 Pastoral communities such as the Maasai found in Kenya and Tanzania, Turkana, Samburu and Borana in Kenya and Karamojong, Dodoth and Teso in Uganda were isolated by colonial land policies.
+Land under use by pastoral was considered communities productive by the colonial governments because they did not understand the nature of nomadic pastoralism.
+Hence, colonial governments implemented privatization policies such as the East African Royal Commission of 1953-1955, and the Swynnerton Plan of 1954.
+Although land belonged to the colonial government by virtue of the crown lands ordinances (first in 1902, then revised in 1915), communities used customary laws to govern use of land, which they believed to be theirs.
+However, the land was not adjudicated.

-Land under use by pastoral communities considered was not productive by the colonial governments because they did not understand the nature of nomadic pastoralism.
-These governments implemented privatization policies such as the East African public with the President serving as a trustee for the people, such that any property rights granted to people were just land use rights.
-Uganda maintained colonial land policies with pastoralists retaining customary laws for use of land.
-However, Uganda experienced military rule and civil strife in different periods between 1971 and 1986.
+The second period is the post-colonial/independence era (1960-1980).
+Land regimes at this time were led by the state in each of the three East African Countries although with differing results.
+In Kenya and Uganda, the state continued to implement colonial period land laws.
+Tanzania embraced Ujamaa (African socialism), where all land was considered public with the President serving as a trustee for the people, such that any property rights granted to people were just land use rights.
+Uganda maintained colonial land policies with pastoralists retaining customary laws for of land.
+However, experienced military rule and civil strife in different periods between 1971 and 1986.
 In Kenya, the government promoted the formation of group ranches in pastoralist areas.
-This was a form of privatisation where land is adjudicated and registered to a group of people.
+This was a form of privatisation where land was adjudicated and registered to a group of people.
 Pastoral communities registered as clans or communities and maintained customary laws for access and use of the land.

-Royal Commission 1953-1955, and the Swynnerton Plan of 1954.
-Although land belonged to the colonial government by virtue of the crown lands ordinances (first in 1902 then revised in 1915), communities used customary laws to govern land use, which they knew and believed to be theirs.
-However, the land was not adjudicated.

-The second period is the postcolonial/independence era (1960-1980).
-Land regimes at this time were led by the State in each of the three East African Countries although with differing results.
-In Kenya and Uganda, the State continued to implement colonial period land laws.
-Tanzania embraced Ujamaa (African socialism), where all land was considered